Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 - I thoroughly test merged code before pushing to the main branch.
 I always make sure my contributions only do what they are supposed to do and don't break anything else.
 I am also very strict with following the style guide such as with commit names and file structure.
 - Usually a high degree of precision is required in order to collect lab results, which I was able to do by carefully following instructions and double checking my work.
 Otherwise small mistakes would add up and correlations would be missed.
 - At my retail job, I am often asked to check the stock count as I am able to spot mistakes and inconsistencies.
 I am often given the responsibility of re-organising the stock room as I am able to quickly find the most efficient way to do so.
-- Having code that simply works isn't enough for me, I like to make sure it is as efficient as possible and that it is easy to read and understand.
-When completing the 'Bank Tech Test' I employed SOLID and OOP principles.
-An example being dependency injection which allowed me to write easily testible code that was also modular which overall is more maintainable.
+- Having code that simply works isn't enough for me, I like to make sure it is as efficient as possible, whilst also being maintainable, and that it is easy to read and understand.
+When completing the 'Bank Tech Test' I employed SOLID and OOP principles which overall made the code easier to extend and maintain.

 **Customer focused**

-- I am able to empathise with customers and understand their needs.
-This allows me to provide them with the best possible service.
+- Conversing with many customers daily has helped me develop my communication skills.
+My strong pattern recognition skills helps me anticipate a customer's needs allowing me to help them more efficiently.
+- I keep to company policy despite the fact that it can be frustrating for customers.
+This is because I understand that it is important to follow the rules in order to maintain a good reputation and keep the business running smoothly.

 ### Technology